Most of us have heard of it, but we never truly understood what it was exactely. The mystical Ice Wine.

 When it comes to the actual varietals involved in this process, only grapes that have a firm skin can withstand this torment.
 This is why only certain grapes can be used – namely Gewurtztraminer, Merlot, Chenin blanc, Riesling and Vidal Blanc.

 Considering the wine needs frost on the actual vines to occur for Ice Wine to be produced, only countries like Germany, France, Austria, USA, and Canada can produce these wines.
 There are, however, many wine producers that work around these steps and produce imitated Ice Wine.
 Instead of allowing frost to occur on the vines, these producers harvest these grapes and then set in artificial frost.
 It is important to note that this is not the correct method and the resulting wine will not compare to the real product.

 The flavour of Ice Wine

 Ice Wine is notably sweet, and the sugar content makes it a great wine to age.
-Many people consider Ice Wine a great investment since some wines age well for decades and improve greatly with this aging.
+Many people consider this wine a great investment since some wines age well for decades and improve greatly with this aging.

-The common flavours of Ice Wine range from rich, bright tropical fruit, to more concentrated peach, melon and apricot flavours.
+The common flavours of this wine range from rich, bright tropical fruit, to more concentrated peach, melon and apricot flavours.
 The underlying flavour, however, that tends to follow through with most Icewines, is the intense honey flavour.

-When it comes to food pairing, Ice Wine is not just a great wine to pair with desserts but is also an amazing wine to use inside or on top of actual dessert.
-Opt to pair it with desserts that don’t match its sweetness – so any cheese, fruit or dark chocolate desserts are amazing companions.
-This dessert-wine is also great for pouring over any sponge-based desserts or even over ice-cream.
+Ice Wine is not just a great wine to pair with desserts.
+But is also an amazing wine to use inside or on top of an actual dessert.
+Opt to pair any cheese, fruit or dark chocolate based desserts which will not match its sweetness.
+It is also great for pouring over any sponge cake or even over ice-cream.

-Whether the idea is to consume the wine immediately or keep the Ice Wine for years, it is something worth trying, and definitely, a wine that will have you indulged.
+Whether the idea is to consume it immediately or to keep it for years, Ice wine is something worth trying.
+And it’s definitely a wine that will have you indulged.